geosmall/Arduino_Core_STM32/docs/FlySky i6 IBus_ 14 channels! (part1) – base junction.md

 ![image1 - ibus_receiver](images/ibus_receiver.png)

-To see what is happening on the serial interface between the Rx and the FC we can use a logic analyzer and sniff the servo port.
+To see what is happening on the serial interface between the Rx and the FC we can use a logic analyzer and sniff the output servo port.
 We are using a Saleae logic analyzer here.

 ![image2 - ibus frame](images/ibus_frame.png)